In January 2021 free movement rights will end and the immigration system will be updated.According to the Policy Statement

 issued in February 2020, the following changes will be made in relation to sponsored employment:

-- the current cap on the number of people who can come to the UK for sponsored employment will be removed;
+- there will be no cap on the number of people who can come to the UK for sponsored employment;

-How the new points-based system will work at Tier 2 level
+How the new points-based system will work at the Tier 2 level

 The new system will introduce a combination of the so-called tradeable and non-tradeable points, to justify it being a points-based system.
 Non-tradeable points will be the mandatory requirements mirroring those currently in place.
 These will include:

 - Offer of employment from an approved sponsor;